benhorwitz04/SQL_Project_Data_Job_Analysis_Project/README.md

 |194| ssis | 12 | 106,683 |
 |233 |jira | 20 | 104,918 |

+*Table of the most optimal  skills for data analyst sorted by slaary*

 Here's a breakdown of the most optimal skills for data analyst in 2023: